jacobxperez/rams/img/README.md

-Use this folder for adding your images
+Use this folder for your images